-To receive either an associate degree or a certificate of completion, students are required to obtain a Career Readiness Certificate in the areas of Applied Math, Reading for Information, and Locating Information at the appropriate level for their respective degree option.
-To facilitate success in obtaining their Career Readiness Certificate students will be required to take 1 credit of OETS 102 Career Readiness Certification Preparation.
+To receive either an associate degree or a certificate of completion, students are required to obtain a Career Readiness Certificate in the areas of Applied Math, Workplace Documents, and Graphic Literacy at the appropriate level for their respective degree option.
+To facilitate success in obtaining their Career Readiness Certificate students will be able to take 1 credit of OETS 102 Career Readiness Certification Preparation.
 A program advisor can provide additional information.

-NOTE: Students must achieve a cumulative grade-point average of 2.0 with a final grade of C or better in ENGL 111G Rhetoric and Composition and all required WATR courses.
+NOTE: Students must achieve a cumulative grade-point average of 2.0 with a final grade of C- or better in ENGL 111G Rhetoric and Composition and a final grade of C- or better in all required WATR courses.
 The remaining courses are applicable toward the bachelor of applied studies degree offered by the NMSU College of Extended Learning.
 At least 36 hours of the technical requirements are applicable toward the bachelor’s degree in agricultural and extension education offered by the College of Agricultural, Consumer and Environmental Sciences at New Mexico State University.

 WATR 120.
 Introduction to Water Systems

 Introduction to and theory of groundwater sources, production, treatment, and distribution.

 WATR 130.
 Wastewater Collection and Basic Treatment Systems

 Introduction to wastewater characteristics, collection, and basic treatment operations.

 WATR 140.
 Applied Water and Wastewater Math I